Hassaniftikhar24/Saving_Loading_Dictionary_Python/README.txt

 Task_2: Write a python function to sort the words in a string
 Input_2: file path to saved dictionary
-Output_2: return the retrieved dictionary object
+Output_2: return the retrieved dictionary object Pickle library in Python can also be used for this purpose

 # Task 01
 dictionary_save = {